unyt-org/uix/docs/guide/07 Deployment.md

 > Docker Hosts are only support on Linux systems.
 > If you experience some issues with your Linux distribution please let us know.

 Follow these steps to launch your UIX app in minutey.
+For more information check out the [Docker Host repository](https://github.com/unyt-org/docker-host/tree/v2).

 1. Install Docker on your server: